Ircam-Partiels/PartielsPy/README.md

 # Initialize the Partiels wrapper
 partiels = Partiels()

-# Load the document from a Partiels document
+# Load the document with a Partiels document and an audio file
-document = Document.load("path/to/template.ptldoc")
+document = Document(document_file="path/to/template.ptldoc", audio_file_layout="path/to/audiofile.wav")

-# Add an audio file to the document
-document.audio_file_layout = "path/to/audiofile.wav"

 # Configure the export in the PNG format (the export format can be CSV, LAB, CUE, REAPER, JSON, PNG or JPG)
 export_config = ExportConfig(